Goal-Oriented Status Updating for Real-time Remote Inference over Networks with Two-Way Delay: Learning and Communications Co-design: Time-invariant Packet Length Selection

-where $\varepsilon_{l, \text{opt}}$ is the optimum value of the inner optimization problem \eqref{Problem 1: Inner opt problem} for a given packet length $l$, and $\varepsilon_{\text{opt}}^{\text{inv.}}$ is the optimum value of the two-layer nested optimization problem \eqref{Problem 1: Inner opt problem}-\eqref{Problem 1: Outer opt problem} with the optimal time-invariant packet length.
 The inner problem \eqref{Problem 1: Inner opt problem} optimizes the relative buffer position sequence $f$ and waiting time sequence $g$ for a given packet length $l \in \{1, 2, \ldots, B\}$.
 This problem can be cast as an infinite-horizon average-cost Semi-Markov Decision Process (SMDP).
 Although dynamic programming algorithms, such as policy iteration and value iteration, are typically used to solve such problems~\cite{puterman2014markov, bertsekasdynamic}, we are able to derive a closed-form solution that achieves significantly lower computational complexity than dynamic programming.
 Moreover, the outer problem \eqref{Problem 1: Outer opt problem} optimizes the packet length and involves a straightforward search over the integer values \(\{1, 2, \ldots, B\}\).

-Problem \eqref{Problem 1: Inner opt problem}-\eqref{Problem 1: Outer opt problem} is a more general formulation than that considered in \cite[Section IV-A]{shisher2023learning}, as it accounts for both (i) the two-way delay between the transmitter and receiver, and (ii) the Markovian, time-varying nature of the two-way delay distribution in multi-route communication networks.
+Problem \eqref{Problem 1: Inner opt problem}-\eqref{Problem 1: Outer opt problem} is a more general formulation than that considered in \cite[Section IV-A]{shisher2023learning}, as it accounts for both (i) the two-way delay between the transmitter and receiver, and (ii) the Markovian, time-varying nature of the two-way delay distribution in next-generation communication networks.